Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Tidal forces in the noninertial frame

 The second line in this result is what one obtains for the general case when there is no special link between the experimental heights $h_1$ and $h_0$ chosen for the boundaries.
 The last line is what one obtains for the special case $h_1=\frac{s+1}{s-1}h_0$, for any integer $s>1$, for which the formal expression simplifies greatly.
 In both cases, however, the general pattern displayed by the particle's energy is that the latter is quantized and decays exponentially with time, with a decay rate given by $\sqrt{\frac{8m_g}{m_i}}\omega$.
 The remarkable dependence of this energy decay on the ratio $m_g/m_i$, instead of just a dependence on either $m_i$ or $m_g$, is due to the fact that we forced the system to react simultaneously to a stimulation caused by the gravitational field and another stimulation that is kinematical in nature.
 As a consequence, the system has to react with its gravitational mass to the first and has to react with its inertial mass to the second.
 The presence of the gravitational stimulus gives rise to the ratio $m_g/m_i$, whereas the inertial stimulus gives rise to the isolated mass $m_i$ in the denominator.
 For this reason, even if one sets $m_g=m_i$ to conform to the framework of general relativity, the mass dependence in the energy spectrum (\ref{Hamiltonian}) would still remain.

-Given the smallness of the angular frequency $\omega$, it is clear that the decay rate of the energy is very small too.
-Given that the oscillations of the two time-varying boundaries to be imposed on the particle need to have this frequency, an eventual experimental realization of the setup requires achieving long-lived quantum coherence.
+Given the smallness of $\omega$, it is clear that the decay rate of the energy is very small too.
+Given that the motion of the two time-varying boundaries to be imposed on the particle needs to be exponentially accelerating at a rate proportional to $\omega$, an eventual experimental realization of the setup requires achieving long-lived quantum coherence.